LautaroOchotorena/Rag/README.md

 # RAG for mathematical documents
 This project aims to create a chatbot based on mathematical documents where you can interact with and ask about exercises, information about a topic, examples, other authors that the documents cite, etc.

-The documents has to be in english otherwise it will be needed to change the embedding model to a multilingual one.
+The documents have to be in english otherwise it will be needed to change the embedding model to a multilingual one.

-- Project folder/
+- Rag folder/
   - docs/
-    - doc1.pdf
-    - doc2.pdf
+    - divided_pdfs/
   - md/
     - merged_files/
-      - md1.md
       - images/
-        - image1.png
+  - prueba/

 # Results obtained